Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

 ![istio config](../../images/kiali-istio-config.png)

-Notice the red exclamation mark for the VirtualService.
-The VirtualService definition references 3 Kubernetes services that do not exist at the moment. these are the warnings you saw previously when appling `istio-ingress-tls.yaml`.
+Notice the warning (yellow exclamation mark) for the VirtualService.
+The VirtualService definition references 3 Kubernetes services that do not exist at the moment.

 ### Step 3: Locally expose the Istio Ingress